Ayyaz984/monitoring-system/README.md

 - **API Collection** → for REST endpoints (authentication, monitors, 2FA, etc.)
 - **Socket Collection** → for testing WebSocket endpoints

-> 💡 Import both collections in Postman for full testing capability.
+> 💡 Import API collection in Postman for full testing capability.

 ### 🧩 How to Use the Socket Collection